 - Have you ever been to a hospital or institution on account of drinking?

-If you answered ‘Yes’ to any 2 questions, you may be alcohol dependent.
+Answering “Yes” to any one of these questions is a warning sign.
+If you answered “Yes” to any two questions, you may be alcohol dependent.

-The effects of alcohol build up within the body.
+The effects of drinking alcohol build up in the body.
 Starting at the top of this list and working down, ask yourself if you recognise any of these issues.

 If you have more than three or four of them at the same time, then you might want to think about whether this is something you need to address.

-SDAC recommend that medical or alcohol specialist advice and support should be sought in all situations where alchohol dependence is probable.
+SDAC recommend that medical or alcohol specialist advice and support should be sought in all situations where alcohol dependence is likely.

 WARNING: Stopping drinking suddenly can put your health at serious risk.